 It is often said that he who controls the heavyweight title controls boxing.
 For several years during the late 50's and early 60's legendary boxing trainer and manager Cus D'Amato held a grasp on the division as Floyd Patterson became a contender and, eventually, the youngest boxer ever to win the title.
 He was also the first to reclaim the title, having lost it briefly to Ingemar Johansson.

-Patterson was only D'Amato's first titleholder.
-In the 1960's, he helped Jose Torres claim the light heavyweight championship and, in his early 70's, he discovered 12-year old Mike Tyson who was introduced to him by Bobby Stewart, a social worker at a school for troubled boys.
+Patterson was D'Amato's first titleholder.
+In the 1960's, he helped Jose Torres claim the light heavyweight championship and when, in his early 70's, Cus discovered 12-year old Mike Tyson who was introduced to him by Bobby Stewart, a social worker at a school for troubled boys.
 D'Amato took Tyson in and taught him everything he knew about laying claim to the championship.
 Tyson won it in 1986, a year after Cus D'Amato died of complications related to pneumonia.

 This biographical novel explores the enigmatic life of Cus D'Amato with all the accuracy possible, given the fact that everybody you talk to has a different version of the facts and a different spin on the truth.
 Many people loved and respected Cus.
 Others thought he was crazy.
 To this day, hundreds of boxing fans think he is one of the greatest trainer/managers who ever lived.
 Just as many think he so carefully matched his fighters, that they ascended to the title more on strategic selection of opponents, than on ring prowess.
 He is often characterized as a knight in shining armor on a quest to clean-up the sport of prizefighting.
 Several others suggest he was the biggest gangster of them all.
 Regardless, of your position, if you love boxing, you will not be able to put this book down.